tmanundercover/my-wix-app/README.md

 Once you run `npm run dev`, you're entering the world of the Wix CLI - hold your applause its basically react/typescript app development.

 ### What is the Wix CLI?
 The Wix CLI is a game-changing tool that creates a custom developement path for wix sites.
-Yo It's like having a personal assistant that handles the complex parts of Wix app creation.
+It's like having a personal assistant that handles the complex parts of Wix app creation.

 🔗 **[Official Documentation: Wix CLI for Apps](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/about-the-wix-cli-for-apps)**